 Get The Latest Keratoconus Treatment Available

-If you would like more information on the latest methods available to treat keratoconus please contact Dr. Driscoll, the keratoconus specialist at Total Eye Care and schedule your free consult.
+If you would like more information on the latest methods available to treat keratoconus please contact Dr. Driscoll, the keratoconus specialist at Total Eye Care, and schedule your free consult.
 Call us today at (817) 416-0333.
 You can also schedule appointments online.

 The Patient’s Guide to Keratoconus

-The Patient’s Guide to Keratoconus, written by Dr. Richard Driscoll, a keratoconus specialist with over 30 years experience, is an excellent resource for patients with keratoconus.
+The Patient’s Guide to Keratoconus, written by Dr. Richard Driscoll, a keratoconus specialist with over 30 years of experience, is an excellent resource for patients with keratoconus.
 This guide contains information every patient with keratoconus should know.
 It answers the most common questions patients ask our keratoconus specialists.
 We have written this informational guide because well-informed patients make better healthcare decisions.
 It is our goal for our patients to know as much as possible about keratoconus.
 Here are a few highlights of what is inside.

 - What is keratoconus?